Ares-Developers/Ares-docs/new/reverseengineerlogic.rst

 sent into. :game:`Ares` not just reenables this logic but also enables customization.

+:tagdef:`[BuildingType]ReverseEngineersVictims=boolean`
-:[BuildingType]ReverseEngineersVictims= (boolean): Enables the reverse-engineering logic.
+  Enables the reverse-engineering logic.
 Defaults to :value:`no`.
+:tagdef:`[BuildingType]SpyEffect.UndoReverseEngineer=boolean`
-:[BuildingType]SpyEffect.UndoReverseEngineer= (boolean): Enables Spies to disable all reverse-engineered technology from that building.
+  Enables Spies to disable all reverse-engineered technology from that building.
   Defaults to :value:`no`.
+:tagdef:`[InfantryType]/[VehicleType]CanBeReversed=boolean`
-:[InfantryType]/[VehicleType]CanBeReversed= (boolean): Allows the unit to be reverse-engineered.
+  Allows the unit to be reverse-engineered.
 Defaults to :value:`yes`.

 .. note:: Currently :tag:`Grinding=yes` is needed to the reverse-engineering building to have this logic working.
 Also, reverse-engineered units will